josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I won't go deep into specifics on certain things (for example: how to write cover letters, or understanding algorithms), just because there are plenty of resources already available on those topics.
 I'll give my general advice, though.

 Finally, I have to thank the members of the [ShopTalk Show](https://shoptalkshow.com) [D-D-D-Discord](https://www.patreon.com/shoptalkshow) for helping me flesh out this post with their own best suggestions and advice, especially [Dave Rupert](https://daverupert.com/), [Andrew Walpole](https://andrewwalpole.com/), and [Erick Merchant](https://erickmerchant.com/).
-Several of these points are theirs; I just added some fluff.
+Several of these points are theirs; I just added some color commentary.

 ---